-- The “flesh” – those tendencies, habits and such that keep us down and hinder our growth in Christ as individuals and communities.
+- The “flesh” – those tendencies, habits, and such that keep us down and hinder our growth in Christ as individuals and communities.

 - “Nature” itself as a threat to our life on this planet, and what we can learn from the history of the modern West’s confrontation with the threats of nature.

-We will draw from Scripture, the desert fathers, political theory, inner healing wisdom, classical Charismatic spiritual warfare material, social psychology, anthropology/missions studies and other fields in an attempt to re-vision the roles of the Christian and the ministry of the Spirit in gaining victory over the enemies of our faith and God’s kingdom here and now.
-Practical exercises will give opportunity for direct application of the material to the lives of participants.
+We will draw from Scripture, the desert fathers, political theory, inner healing wisdom, classical Charismatic spiritual warfare material, social psychology, anthropology/missions studies, and other fields in an attempt to re-vision the roles of the Christian and the ministry of the Spirit in gaining victory over the enemies of our faith and God’s kingdom here and now.
+Practical exercises will give an opportunity for direct application of the material to the lives of participants.

 5. Community and Life: Old Monastic Wisdom for New Monastic People –

 Drawing from my studies in things monastic, from my own personal explorations in things monastic, and from my work with intentional communities and ministries worldwide.

 This workshop will introduce perspectives and practices that assist individuals, informal groups, and intentional communities in living out with clarity and stability their own values in Christ.
 A wide range of practices could be explored, depending on the needs or desires of those who offer the invitation.
 Sessions will include teaching, practical experiences, and conversation.
 Themes might include: